takelwerk/takelship/README.md

 The takelship project is a general purpose framework to ship complex software setups.
 It does not ship the software itself but the configuration and the runtime environment.

 The configuration and data is stored in the `takelship` directory.
 It is created when running `ship start [<project>]`.
-If a project name is omitted, the default project of the takelship is started which is a forgejo server with three runners, an apt proxy and a portainer.
+If a project name is omitted, the default project of the takelship is started which is a forgejo server with three runners and an apt proxy.

 The `ship` command line tool is „directory-aware“ in the sense that it starts one takelship per directory.
 It depends on the directory which takelship `ship` is talking to, use `--workdir` or `-w` to specify a different directory.
 Run `ship ls` to see all takelships and their directories.